February 9, 2010 / Nancy Diraison

 The woman never forgets about time.
 Never.
 She is trapped in it.
 Ruled by it.

 The woman’s mind is completely different from the man’s.
 In one sense it reminds me of the old-fashioned turntable recordings, which in this application means that past, present and future are constantly rotating around each other as reference points.
 That is why “the past” is often brought up when men resent it.
 It’s not that she chooses NOT to forget; often she can’t.
 Everything is on constant replay because it connects and relates to other events present or future.
 It’s very helpful for planning, as well as for training children.
-It can also do damage when used to revive painful reminders, something a woman does well to avoid.
+It can also do damage when used to revive painful reminders, something a woman would do well to avoid.
 There are some things that men prefer to forget.
-Miraculously, they are actually able to do so; that's the truth.
+Miraculously, they are actually able to do so; that’s the truth; they may not be lying!

 Another pertinent analogy is that the woman’s mind operates like a computer screen with dozens of pop-up windows.
 The “windows” concept is why a woman can be occupied with one task and suddenly remember something that needs to be on the shopping list, or the phone call that has to be made “right now”, etc. It all seems disconnected but it’s not.